isomerpages/nlb-reference/_social-sciences-humanities-social-sciences/environment-champion.md

 This recycling-based craft book provides ideas for making useful homemade creations like flower pots, bookends, a clock and more are included in this brilliant step-by-step book.

-* Monaghan, K. (2007).
-[Organic Crafts](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=12844162).
-Chicago, Ill.: Chicago Review Press. <br>
-Call no.: English 745.5 MON

-This ecofriendly craft title encourages children to explore the natural world through projects based on natural, nontoxic, and renewable materials.

-* Nunn, D. (2012).
-[Old Clothes](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13986066).
-London: Raintree. <br>
-Call no.: JP 745.5 NUN

-Ideas for handicrafts using textile materials and other salvaged items.

 * Owen, R. (2014).
 [Fun Fabrics](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200171442).
 Imprint:   New York: PowerKids Press. <br>
 Call no.: J 745.5 OWE

 Presents wide range of projects will allow young artists to explore their creativity with recycled fabric.

-* Sirrine, C (2010).
-[Cool Crafts with Old T-shirts](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13569259).
-Mankato, Minn.: Capstone Press. <br>
+* Puri, D. (2017).
+[Recycling, reusing, and conserving](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202840543) New York : PowerKids Press.<br>
+  Call no.: J 363.72 PUR

+Get an in-depth look at the importance of recycling and conserving.
+Readers will learn the different methods of recycling and conserving resources and the impact these efforts have on Earth.

+* Rau, D. M. (2017).
+[Crafting with recyclables : even more projects](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202639655).
+Ann Arbor, Michigan : Cherry Lake Publishing. <br>
-Call no.: J 745.5 SIR
+  Call no.: J 745.5 RAU

-Step-by-step instructions for crafts made from old T-shirts and information about reusing and recycling.

-* Sirrine, C. (2010).
-[Cool Crafts with Old Wrappers, Cans, and Bottles](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13569259).
-Mankato, Minn.: Capstone Press. <br>
+Recycle materials such as bits of paper, old yarn, cartons and containers can be used to make lovely crafts including dollhouse, purse and lots more.

+* Sikkens, C. (2020).
+[Choose to reuse!](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=204463855).
+St. Catharines, Ontario ; New York : Crabtree Publishing Company. <br>
-Call no.: J 745.5 SIR
+Call no.: J 363.72 SIK

-Step-by-step instructions for crafts made from everyday items and information about reusing and recycling
+Read about the importance of reducing, reusing, and recycling, as well choosing items that can be used over and over.

 * Sullivan, S. W. (2009).
 [The Big Green Book of Recycled Crafts](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13220812).
 Little Rock, Ark.: Leisure Arts. <br>
-Call no.: 745.5 BIG \[REC\] Get ideas on recycle projects from paper, plastic, cans, glass, clothing, and other recyclables.
+Call no.: 745.5 BIG \[REC\]

+Get ideas on recycle projects from paper, plastic, cans, glass, clothing, and other recyclables.
-* Taylor, T. (2009).
-[Eco Books: inventive projects from the recycling bin](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13357365).
-New York, N.Y.: Lark Books. <br>
-Call no.: 686.3 TAY

-Some 40 innovative book-making ideas using recycled and green materials such as egg cartons, wood, beer cans, and cassette tapes morph into covers, while brown bags, coffee filters, and discarded newspapers are transformed into pages.

-* Wold, L. G. (2010).
-[Recyclo-Gami](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14016712).
-Philadelphia: RP Teens. <br>
+* Wheeler-Toppen, J. (2017).
+[Amazing cardboard tube science](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13569259).
+North Mankato, Minnesota : Capstone Press. <br>
-Call no.: 745.58 WOL
+Call no.: J 745.5 WHE

-Recycle materials such as bits of paper, old yarn, cartons and containers can be used to make lovely crafts including dollhouse, purse and lots more.
+This book details how to use cardboard tubes in projects that demonstrate scientific principles.

 **Books on Environment**

 Books are often mainstays of resource guides as these provide introductory and comprehensive information on a particular topic.
 The books below provide insight to understanding on the environment.

-(listed in alphabetical order)
+(listed by author)

+* Andrus, A. (2020).
+[The plastic problem : 60 small ways to reduce waste and save the Earth](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=204382123) New York: Scholastic Inc. <br>
+  Call no.: J 363.72 AND

+Learn about the easy ways to cut plastic out of your life.
+The simple actions found in this practical guide will help you and inspire your friends and family to do the same.

+* Antil, S. (2012).
+[10 Ways I Can Save the Earth](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14330920).
+New York: PowerKids Press. <br>
+  Call no.: J 333.72 ANT

+Discuses ten simple but significant lifestyles changes that can help keep the Earth clean, including eating vegetables, planting trees and recycling.

 * Bily, C. A. (2013).
 [Garbage And Recycling](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200139265).
 Detroit: Greenhaven Press, a part of Gale, Cengage Learning. <br>
 Call no.: 628.4458 GAR